 The first room that we entered is a delicate green with ornate cornicing and the subtle Eastern influence of dragons painted on the walls and on the skylights.
 So far, so pretty, especially the lamps, but the real magnificence is saved for the next rooms.

 The Oriental decor really comes into its own in the Long Gallery, which is painted to resemble a bamboo grove.
 The furnishings and the staircases at the end of the passageway are also carved and painted to look like bamboo.
 The attention to detail here is exquisite; everything is perfectly restored.
 Don’t forget to look up at the beautiful skylights.
-The Cub was delighted with the pink background; pink being her favourite colour.
+The girl was delighted with the pink background; pink being her favourite colour.

 From the hallway we entered the Banqueting Hall which took our breath away.
 I think this must be one of the most spectacular rooms in the UK.
 Our attention was immediately drawn upwards to the domed ceiling where the magnificent 30-foot chandelier is suspended underneath a silver dragon.
 Four more dragons sit in the corners of the room, presiding over the diners, and others adorn the chandelier itself.
 The walls and ceilings are painted with a variety of geometric shapes and romantic scenes of Chinese life.
-The Cub had fun trying to spot and count all of the dragons, but there were too many for her.
+My daughter had fun trying to spot and count all of the dragons, but there were too many for her.